-Google is set to announce a new subscription bundle on the lines of Apple One, where a new Pixel device will offer an extended warranty and premium subscriptions like YouTube Premium or YouTube Music and Google One, among others.
+Google is set to announce a new subscription bundle on the lines of Apple One.
+A new Pixel device will offer an extended warranty and premium subscriptions like YouTube Premium or YouTube Music and Google One, among others.

-Google will launch Pixel 6 series smartphones on October 19 and the new bundle plan may be announced then.
+Google will launch the Pixel 6 series smartphones on October 19, and the new bundle plan may be announced then.

 Called ‘Pixel Pass’, the Google bundle plan has been detailed in a leaked image published by tech writer Brandon Lee.

 “Pixel Pass: This appears to be a blend of the iPhone upgrade plan where you can get a new phone every year and the Apple One Subscription,” Lee tweeted on Sunday.

 “It contains YouTube Premium, Google One, Play Pass, extended warranty, and is associated with Google Fi,” he added.

 Pixel Pass may also offer a discount compared to paying for the services individually.

 There’s no mention of Google Stadia, the search giant’s cloud game streaming service, as part of the Google bundle plan.